tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Android SDK/快速入门_intl_en.md

 ### Method 1.
 Automatic integration (recommended)

->?As the Bintray repository is no longer available, COS’s SDK has been migrated to Maven Central.
+>?
+As the Bintray repository is no longer available, COS’s SDK has been migrated to Maven Central.
 The import path is different and thus you need to use the new import path during the update.
+>

 #### Using the Maven Central repository